Switzerland's Humanitarian Tradition

 By Karina Rollins

 As a neutral country, Switzerland has not fought a military battle in 500 years.
 But this neutrality is not to be confused with indifference or isolation.
-Switzerland has long played an active role in international organizations around the globe—many of which, though not all, are part of the United Nations.
+Switzerland has long played an active role in international organizations around the globe—many of which are part of the United Nations.

 The Swiss Agency for Development and Cooperation offers direct, on-the-ground humanitarian support through the Swiss Humanitarian Aid Unit (SHA).
 The SHA is a corps of roughly 700 specialists who implement Swiss humanitarian projects and those of its United Nations partners, whether preventative action or immediate support to victims of war or natural disasters.

-Switzerland is a regular donor of humanitarian-relief funds for crisis regions, whether in Iraq, Syria, or South Sudan.
-In 2016 alone, Switzerland gave at least $10 million in aid money to Iraq.
+Switzerland is a regular donor of humanitarian-relief funds for crisis regions, whether in Iraq, Syria, South Sudan, or Ukraine.
 Switzerland also provides long-term support for Middle Eastern countries that take in refugees.
-(For Switzerland’s aid efforts in Syria, Lebanon, Jordan, and Iraq, click here.)

 The most important private humanitarian organization based in Switzerland is the International Committee of the Red Cross (ICRC), based in Geneva.